DSXiangLi/DecryptPrompt/README.md

   - Self-critiquing models for assisting human evaluators
 - Anthropic
   - A General Language Assistant as a Laboratory for Alignmen
+  - Measuring Progress on Scalable Oversight or Large Language Models
   - Red Teaming Language Models to Reduce Harms Methods,Scaling Behaviors and Lessons Learned
   - Training a Helpful and Harmless Assistant with Reinforcement Learning from Human Feedback  :star:
   - Constitutional AI Harmlessness from AI Feedback :star: